cloudmesh-community/fa18-516-21/chapter/graphql.md

 Note that '!' here means that the field value cannot be null.
 [Person!]! means that the array cannot be null and also none of the items in the array can be null.

 ### Scalar Types
-Graphql supports the below scalar types:
+Graphql supports the following scalar types:
 * String: UTF8 characters
 * Int: 32 bit signed integer
 * Float: Double precision floating point value